bbauska/Coursera-Bootstrap/README.md

 For the carousel you can do things like, for example, you can specify JavaScript based controls.

-You can see &dollar;, and within brackets specify to select those elements, the carousels, that are included in your page by specifying .carousel.
+You can see \$, and within brackets specify to select those elements, the carousels, that are included in your page by specifying .carousel.

 Meaning all those elements for which the carousel class has been